The EN 12767 European standard specifies the requirements and test methods to assess the Passive Safety of supporting structures for Road equipment.

 b.
 Energy Absorption Category

-The Energy Absorption of a pole is a very important parameter which determined a lot of other parameters.
+The Energy Absorption of a pole is a very important parameter which determines a lot of other parameters.

 Three categories exist, defined by the exit speed of the car after having impacted the pole: